 This is one of those dishes in Malaysia that has benefitted from the many cultures that call it home, with each culture having their own variation of the recipe.
 I thought I'd give it my own spin, and make it with quinoa instead.
 It certainly helps that these homegrown cherry tomatoes are so incredibly delicious, and I get the natural sweet-tangy tomato flavor in every bite.

 This recipe is inspired by the popular Malaysian rice dish, nasi tomato.
 I use quinoa instead of rice and like it even more.
 I highly suggest using fresh tomatoes over store-bought tomato paste or ketchup.
-Interestingly enough, the idea to add bell pepper came from an Indian food blog, which provided me with a great reference point to make this dish a success.
+Interestingly enough, the idea to use bell pepper came from an Indian recipe I came across.
 Serve it as a side dish, but it's so packed with flavors that it's just as good on its own!
 Serves 4.

 8 to 10 cherry tomatoes